 What You Can Do

-This degree prepares you to earn your Master of Science in Athletic Training, which will allow you to become a certified athletic trainer and sit for the National Board of Certification examination.
+This degree prepares you to earn your Bachelor of Science in Athletic Training, which will allow you to become a certified athletic trainer and sit for the National Board of Certification examination.

 Declare Your Major